Need A Push? Let These Positive Recovery Quotes Inspire Your Healing Journey

 - “I avoid looking forward or backward and try to keep looking upward.” — Charlotte Brontë

-- “If opening your eyes, or getting out of bed, or holding a spoon, or combing your hair is the daunting Mount Everest you climb today, that is okay.” — Carmen Ambrosio
+- “If opening your eyes, or getting out of bed, or holding a spoon, or combing your hair is the daunting Mount Everest you climb today, that is OK.” — Carmen Ambrosio

 - “Sometimes we motivate ourselves by thinking of what we want to become.
 Sometimes we motivate ourselves by thinking about who we don’t ever want to be again.” — Shane Niemeyer